-Believe it or not, buyers know about this event and shop in July – whether it’s for gifts for others or decor items for themselves.
+Believe it or not, buyers know about this event and shop in July – for gifts for others or decor items for themselves.

-Pro Tip: When you’re working that far in advance, it’s important to utilize proper wreath storage so that your hard work doesn’t go to waste!
-Make sure to protect your assets.
+Pro Tip: When working that far in advance, it’s important to utilize proper wreath storage, so your hard work doesn’t go to waste.
+Make sure to protect your assets!

 Now, y’all…we’re crafters!
 We do things visually, right?

-Here is the lowdown on all the major (and some fun minor) holidays and seasons for 2021, broken down by month.
+Here is the lowdown on all the major (and some fun minor) holidays and seasons throughout the year, broken down by month.